OSO3670/GCAMSEAUSA/README.md

 # GCAMSEAUSA
 This a code for climate mitigation scenarios and socioeconomic pathways for USA and SouthEastAsia

+Let dig a little dip into the world of RCPs and SSPs through this story!

 Once upon a time, in a land blanketed with vibrant flowers, a tale unfolded that intertwined the delicate beauty of nature with the intricate concepts of land use, climate change mitigation, and socioeconomic impact.
 In this enchanting story, the flowers themselves spoke a silent language, expressing their wisdom and knowledge.